Summary

 OUTFIT 2: GOLF IN BARBADOS

 I thank David and Nicolò for playing the game.
-And thanks also to Antoine who took the photos.
+And also thanks to Antoine who took the photos.

 THE FINAL WORD...